ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/compliance_check_timer.md

     ![image_1938](../images/1938.png)

       - Select **Once** to have the analysis run just one time.

      - Select **Hourly** to run the analysis hourly.
 You're prompted to select how many hours you want between each analysis.

       - Select **Daily** to run the analysis daily.
 You're prompted to select how many days you want between each analysis.

       - Select **Weekly** to run the analysis weekly.
-You're prompted to select how many days you want between each analysis.
+You're prompted to select how many weeks you want between each analysis.

       - Select **Monthly** to run the analysis monthly.
-You're prompted to select how many days you want between each analysis.
+You're prompted to select how many months you want between each analysis.

 2. Select the time zone for the schedule.